Charm development best practices

 Functional tests in charms often take the form of integration-, performance- and/or end-to-end tests.

-For integration and end-to-end tests, we use the pytest library.
-We also provide a testing library for interacting with Juju and your charm called pytest-operator.
-Examples of integration tests for a charm can be found in the prometheus-k8-operator repo
+Use the pytest library for integration and end-to-end tests.
+Pytest-operator is a testing library for interacting with Juju and your charm in integration tests.
+Examples of integration tests for a charm can be found in the prometheus-k8-operator repo.

 Continuous integration

-For repositories on GitHub, the easiest way to go about this is to use the actions-operator, which will take care of setting up all dependencies needed to be able to run charms in a CI workflow.
+For repositories on GitHub, use the actions-operator, which will take care of setting up all dependencies needed to be able to run charms in a CI workflow.
 You can see an example configuration for linting and testing a charm using Github Actions here.

 Linters